Nauder/ygomd-rush-frames/README.md

 1. Install MelonLoader for Yu-Gi-Oh!
 Master Duel
 2. Download the latest release in the `releases` tab
 3. Place the `MasterFaceEditor.dll` file in your MelonLoader `Mods` folder
+4. Replace the card frames in the game with the ones provided in the `res` folder
+    - This can be done with a GUI modding tool such as [Floowandereeze & Modding](https://github.com/Nauder/floowandereeze-and-modding-qt)
+    - Alternatively, you can manually replace the card frames in the game's `data.unity3d` file
-4. Launch Yu-Gi-Oh!
+5. Launch Yu-Gi-Oh!
 Master Duel

 ## Usage